Automatic Monitoring of Food Quality

 The camera system and the linear drive are located in an enclosed housing.
 Opening the safety flap during measuring leads automatically, for safety reasons, to an immediate emergency stop of the transport carriage.
 The measurement must then be repeated.

 For statistical evaluation, the text results are passed on to a further program for quality assurance.
 The complete test protocol with all measured values and the recorded images of plan and side view are saved by the system for documentation purposes.

-The imaging components employed in the system were obtained by Klüssendorf entirely from STEMMER IMAGING in Puchheim.
-“We had already realised several projects with this partner in the past and were therefore sure of optimum service there, says Klüssendorf.
-He particularly emphasises the good cooperation with his vision supplier during the development phase: “Due to the irregular contours of the chocolate bars, some trials were necessary before we found the optimum combination of imaging components for these demanding tasks.
-During the trials, the know-how of the experts at STEMMER IMAGING helped enormously in assembling the right hardware and software elements quickly, thus realising the system in a short time.
+The image-processing components employed in the system were obtained by Detlef Klüssendorf entirely from STEMMER IMAGING in Puchheim.
+"We had already realised several projects with this partner in the past and were therefore sure of optimum service there," says Detlef Klüssendorf.
+He particularly emphasises the good cooperation with his image-processing supplier during the development phase: "Due to the irregular contours of the chocolate bars, some trials were necessary before we found the optimum combination of imageprocessing components for these demanding tasks.
+During the trials, the know-how of the experts at STEMMER IMAGING helped enormously in assembling the right hardware and software elements quickly, thus realising the system in a short time."